minhkhang1795/GoogleGemini/src/webapp/googlegemini-fe/README.md

-# Getting Started with Create React App
+# Getting Started with SnapEat front-end

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).